lynndylanhurley/ng-token-auth/README.md

 ~~~

 ###auth:email-confirmation-error
-Broadcast when users arrive from links contained in password reset emails and their confirmation tokens fail to validate.
+Broadcast when a user arrives from a link contained in a password-reset email, but the confirmation token fails to validate.

-**Example**:
+####Example:
 ~~~javascript
 $scope.$on('auth:email-confirmation-error', function(ev, reason) {
     alert("There was an error with your registration.");